maxhbr/LDBcollector/md/Intel-ACPI.md

                         "Intel-ACPI"
                     ],
                     "__impliedId": "Intel-ACPI",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this license is no longer available at its original URL\nhttp://www.intel.com/technology/iapc/acpi/license2.htm.
+                                "Per Fedora, this license is no longer available at its original URL\nhttp://www.intel.com/technology/iapc/acpi/license2.htm.
 A copy was taken\nfrom the last available version at archive.org.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [